-Vanadium is a trace mineral that is found in many foods.
-Scientists aren’t sure, but your body may need vanadium in tiny amounts.
-It may be involved in normal bone growth.
-However, scientists aren't sure exactly what effects vanadium may have, or what amount might be helpful.
-They do know high doses of vanadium may be unsafe.
+Vanadium is a trace mineral found in many foods.
+Scientists think your body may need vanadium in very small amounts for normal bone growth.
+Scientists aren't sure exactly what effects vanadium may have, or what amount might be helpful, however, they know high doses of vanadium are likely to be unsafe.

-Most of the studies using vanadium have been animal studies.
-Only a few clinical trials involving humans have been done.
-Because of that, vanadium isn't recommended for any disease or condition.
+Most studies on vanadium have been animal studies.
+Since few clinical trials involving humans have been completed, vanadium isn't recommended for any disease or condition.
 However, it may have an effect on blood sugar in people with diabetes.

 However, the dosages used in these studies were far above the tolerable upper intake level (UL).
 Scientists don't know whether taking vanadium at those levels is safe -- or whether it actually works.
 Other studies suggest that vanadium has no effect on blood sugar levels.

 Body Building/Performance Enhancement

 Vanadium is sometimes advertised as a sports supplement, but there is no evidence that it boosts performance.
 In fact, one clinical trial examining vanadium use in athletes found no benefit at all.

 The best food sources of vanadium are mushrooms, shellfish, black pepper, parsley, dill weed, beer, wine, grain and grain products, and artificially sweetened drinks.

 Vanadium exists in several forms, including vandal sulfate and vanadate.
 Vanadyl sulfate is most commonly found in nutritional supplements.